 With invoice factoring, a business’s outstanding invoices are sold at a discounted rate to a third party known as a factor.
 Your customers then pay their bills to the factor instead of your business.
 Once your customers have paid their bills in full, the factor pays you the difference between the full value of the invoices and what they paid you for them, minus a fee.

-Invoice factoring is commonly used by businesses that need to free up working capital to work through temporary cash flow shortages and cover short-term business expenses.
+This financing method is commonly used by businesses that need to free up working capital to work through temporary cash flow shortages and cover short-term business expenses.

 What’s the Difference Between Invoice Factoring and Invoice Financing?

 Invoice financing is a loan based on the amount of your outstanding invoices.
 Invoice factoring, on the other hand, is a transaction, not a loan.
 Since the invoices are sold to the factor, the business owner does not actually incur debt by using it.
 With invoice financing, the business owner is still responsible for collecting from their customers, but with invoice factoring, the factor assumes that responsibility.

 Compared to a traditional business loan, invoice factoring is much easier to apply for and has a faster approval process, which makes it an option for covering unexpected or emergency expenses.
 It can also be more accessible for smaller and younger businesses that might not have an easy time getting funding through other methods of business financing.

 Your business credit score is less of a factor with factoring than it is for many other types of business financing.
 Since your customers will be responsible for paying the factor, the factor will be more interested in your customers’ credit scores and their payment histories.
 However, this can be a disadvantage if you’re trying to factor an invoice for a customer who has a history of being difficult about paying their bills.

 Since the factor becomes responsible for collecting money from your customers, invoice factoring helps you get the money you need and allows you to worry less about collecting from customers so you can focus more on your business.